icetbr/vscode-theme-minimalist/README.md

 # README

-Compared to Visual Studi Light
+Compared to Visual Studio Light

 Editor
 - Lighter black for **code** provides a more pleasant reading experience